 Notification setup for web monitoring

-How to match notification channels to urgency and avoid alert fatigue across email, SMS, Slack, and webhook routes.
+How to match notification channels to urgency and avoid alert fatigue across email, Slack, and webhook routes.

 Match the channel to the urgency